Jaffer-sadiq/GitHub-Actions/README.md

 ## Security and Best practices

-In this, lab introduces OpenID Connect (OIDC), a protocol that allows GitHub Actions workflows to securely access Azure resources without storing Azure credentials as long-lived GitHub secrets.
+In this, the lab introduces OpenID Connect (OIDC), a protocol that allows GitHub Actions workflows to securely access Azure resources without storing Azure credentials as long-lived GitHub secrets.
 The document guides the user through the process of configuring Azure to trust GitHub's OIDC as a federated identity.